-The REIT Manager is responsible for the preparation and presentation of the consolidated financial statements of the ILAM Fahari I-REIT set out on pages 66 to 101 which comprise the consolidated statement of financial position as at 31 December 2021, and consolidated statement of profit or loss and other comprehensive income, consolidated statement of changes in equity and consolidated statement of cash flows for the year then ended, and notes to the consolidated financial statements including a summary of significant accounting policies and other explanatory information.
+The REIT Manager is responsible for the preparation and presentation of the consolidated financial statements of the ILAM Fahari I-REIT set out on pages 61 to 94 which comprise the consolidated statement of financial position as at 31 December 2022, and consolidated statement of profit or loss and other comprehensive income, consolidated statement of changes in equity and consolidated statement of cash flows for the year then ended, and notes to the consolidated financial statements including a summary of significant accounting policies.

-The REIT Manager's responsibilities include: determining that the basis of accounting described in Note 2 to these financial statements is an acceptable basis for preparing and presenting the financial statements in the circumstances, preparation and presentation of consolidated financial statements in accordance with International Financial Reporting Standards (IFRSs) and the requirements of the Capital Markets (Real Estate Investment Trusts) (Collective Investments Schemes) Regulations, 2013 (the Regulations) and such internal control as the REIT Manager determines is necessary to enable the preparation of financial statements that are free from material misstatements, whether due to fraud or error.
+The REIT Manager's responsibilities include: determining that the basis of accounting described in Note 2 to these financial statements is an acceptable basis for preparing and presenting the financial statements in the circumstances, preparation and presentation of consolidated financial statements in accordance with IFRS Standards as issued by the International Accounting Standards Board (IFRS Standards) and the requirements of the Capital Markets (Real Estate Investment Trusts) (Collective Investments Schemes) Regulations, 2013 (the Regulations) and such internal control as the REIT Manager determines is necessary to enable the preparation of financial statements that are free from material misstatements, whether due to fraud or error.